Golden Retriever

 Finding a Golden Retriever to Adopt

-With a typical weight of 55-75 lbs and lifespan of 10-12 yrs, the Golden Retriever requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 55-75 lbs and lifespan of 10-12 yrs, the Golden Retriever has specific care needs shaped by its genetics and build.
 Whether you are researching the Golden Retriever for the first time or deepening your knowledge as a current owner, the breed's sporting lineage is the foundation for understanding their needs.

 Breed-Specific Rescues